- [Opinion] Barack Obama: A Role Model for Teachers and Students - July 19, 2018

 Challenges and Changes in Teaching with Music

 Hamilton tells the story of early America using modern vernacular and musical genres.
 Miranda also insisted on reflecting the diversity of America in his Broadway cast.
 In his book on the development of the musical, Miranda wrote “American History can be told and retold, claimed and reclaimed, even by people who don’t look like George Washington and Betsy Ross.
 (Miranda, pg.
 95).”
 The use of modern terminology and ethnic variations in language forces teachers to take precautions that require preparation and common sense.
 Hamilton’s lyrics are peppered with adult language and profanity, so while the play might be more appropriate for older audiences, teachers need to prepare both students and parents that their sensitive ears may be offended by sexual content.
-For younger audiences, creation of a clean edit or the use of a parental permission slip with the approval of the administration may be in order.
+For younger audiences, the creation of a clean edit or the use of a parental permission slip with the approval of the administration may be in order.
 For older adolescents, no such precautions may be needed, but teachers can never be too careful.

 Teachers in the music and theater classroom also have a rich opportunity to bring history and literature into their curricula by introducing their students to Hamilton: The Musical.
 It won’t be long when high schools will be performing their own versions of the musical.
 Cover versions of many of its songs can now be found on Youtube.com and other social media outlets.
 Teachers of younger students must exercise caution when choosing which songs to use in the classroom, but it can be done tastefully and in a way from which students can benefit.
-It is hard to assess at this early stage how Hamilton will influence this generation of students – to become more interested in the roots of American government, or to become thrilled with music, dance, and acting that has meaning and power for people all over the world.
-For that we must thank Lin-Manuel Miranda and the pioneers that brought Hamilton to life on stage and back to life as the “Ten Dollar Founding Father.”
+It is hard to assess at this early stage how Hamilton will influence this generation of students – to become more interested in the roots of American government, or to become thrilled with the music, dance, and acting that has meaning and power for people all over the world.
+For that, we must thank Lin-Manuel Miranda and the pioneers that brought Hamilton to life on stage and back to life as the “Ten Dollar Founding Father.”